chaldea-center/chaldea-docs/docs/README.md

   - title: Multi-language Support
     details: English, Simplified Chinese and Japanese.
 Still W.I.P.
   - title: Quick Start
-    details: Easily import your data from other platforms or skill/item screenshots.
+    details: No need of manual data input, easily import from other platforms, screenshots and game directly.
   - title: SQ Planner
     details: Check you SQ amount on every day in future.
 Save SQs for your love.
   - title: Buff Filter